Insight Tarot - iOS App

 • Built a Gemini GEM interactive agent, successfully producing multi-card summarizations that incorporated reading type, card variables, query, and user focus

-• Built a fully featured app demo using Figma Make AI
+• Built a prototype app using Figma Make AI, and prepared a video walkthrough (available here)

-• Published the latest user flows (here) on GrantUX.com
+• Published the latest user flows and details (here) on GrantUX.com

 AI summarization for multi-card readings will be gated behind a subscription.
 The app will be free to install, with single-card Daily Guidance as the freemium entry point.
 Monetization is supported by inline ads and a subscription upsell for multi-card readings.